 Despite all the flaws I've mentioned in my review, Magoosh is actually a good product... when weighed against the GRE prep industry as a whole.
 If you use it as directed, I'm sure it will help you, and if you'd rather watch videos than read a book, I would recommend it, with the following 5 caveats:

 1. Check out my 77 Things To Do During Your GRE Prep blog for a complete list of everything you should do during your GRE prep.
+Are you in college?
+This blog gives you a year-by-year guide to GRE prep.

 2. Remember, watching videos is not a substitute for working through GRE questions from scratch.
 Magoosh questions are not as complex or challenging as real ETS GRE questions.

 4. Give yourself several months, since watching videos is a lot slower than reading a book.
+If you watched all Magoosh's videos, you'd still have a ton of work ahead of you.

 5. You're using a one-size-fits-all course; be open to adjusting techniques if they don't work for you.